eluinstra/file-server-documentation/docs/configuration.md

 ### Exchange Files via FileShare

-Files can also be exchanged with the FileServer via a [FileShare](installation/file-server#fileshare-properties):
+Files can also be exchanged with the File Server via a [FileShare](installation/file-server#fileshare-properties):

 ![](<img/Sequence Diagram - Server - Exchange Files via FileShare.svg>)

 ### Manage Files

-You can manage files using the SOAP and REST FileService.
+You can manage files using the REST and SOAP FileService.

 ![](<img/Sequence Diagram - Server - Manage Files.svg>)

 ## File Client

-See [here](https://github.com/eluinstra/file-client/blob/master/resources/file-client.yml) for the OpenAPI Spec.
+See [here](https://github.com/eluinstra/file-client/blob/@branch@/resources/file-client.yml) for the OpenAPI Spec.

 ### Exchange Files

-The FileClient can exchange files using the [download](#file-download-1) and [upload](#file-upload-1) SOAP and REST interfaces.
+The File Client can exchange files using the [download](#file-download-1) and [upload](#file-upload-1) REST and SOAP interfaces.

 ![](<img/Sequence Diagram - Client - Exchange Files.svg>)